HprogrammerArif/StayVision-Client/README.md

 TEN NOTEABLE FEATURE:
-1. Use Authentication for firebase (GitHub, Google, Login, LogOut, SignUp) with validation
+1. Use Authentication using Firebase for (GitHub, Google, Login, Logout, SignUp) with validation
 2. Implement Authorization Using JWT (Store token on localStorage)
 3. Added Dark and Light Them
 4. It has role base dashboard (For student, tutor, admin)